 A tough question for an outsider like me, and I guess pretty challenging even if you are an insider.
 My point of view is that IBM has reached a firm stance in AI, which is becoming more challenging to maintain over time.
 AI has, in magnitude, more potential than the rest of the business, and these unique assets should be freed from the burden of the other lines of business.
 IBM should maintain the strategic connections to the other divisions as they are probably the best distribution channels for those cognitive capabilities.

 The Private Case of Startup Pivots

 A pivot in startups is tricky and risky.
 First, there is the psychological barrier of admitting that the direction is wrong.
 Contradicting the general atmosphere of boundless startup optimism is a challenge.
 On top of that, there will always be enough naysayers that will complain that there is not sufficient proof that the startup is indeed in the wrong direction.
 Needless to talk about the disbelievers that will require seeing evidence before going into the new direction.
 Quite tricky to rationalize plans when decision making is anyway full of intuitions with minimal history.
-Due to the limited history of many startups and dependence on cash infusion a pivot even if justified is many times a killer.
+Due to the limited history of many startups and dependence on cash infusion, a pivot, even if justified, is many times a killer.
 There aren’t too many people in general who have the mental flexibility for a pivot, and you need everyone in the startup on board.
-The very few pivots I saw that were successful did well thanks to incredible leadership which made everyone follow it half blindly – a leap of faith.
+The very few pivots I saw that were successful did well thanks to incredible leadership, which made everyone follow it half blindly – a leap of faith.

-Food for thought – How come we rarely see disruptors buying established disrupted players to gain fast market footprint?
+Food for thought – How come we rarely see disruptors buying established disrupted players to gain a fast market footprint?